absurdlyhard/maven_fuzzy_factory/README.md

 ## Files in the Repository
 - `Project_1.sql`: Contains SQL queries that analyze key sales metrics and customer behavior.
-- `Project_2.sql`: Includes advanced queries to derive insights on revenue trends, and product performance.
+- `Project_2.sql`: Includes advanced queries to derive insights on revenue trends and product performance.
-- `create_database.sql`: A script to create the database, optimized with hints for faster execution.
+- `create_database.sql`: The database creation script is too large for GitHub.
+You can download it from [this link](https://drive.google.com/file/d/1l0mOucaI-bKIIQ16Cg-OgTP0NjSYXnsx/view?usp=drive_link).

 ## Performance Optimization Hints
 To efficiently create and run queries on the **mavenfuzzyfactory** database, use the following settings to prepare the workbench on your machine: